 How disobeying a common rule of nutrient timing can help you reach your race weight.

 If you’re having trouble losing fat and getting down to your optimal “race weight” this season, then you’re not alone.
-Among the endurance athletes that I work with (recreational age-groupers and elite-level alike) one of the most difficult balancing acts is to solve the conflict between consuming more calories (to completely fuel your muscles and improve/maintain performance) and eating “less” (to induce an energy deficit and encourage fat/weight loss).
+Among the endurance athletes I work with (both recreational age-groupers and elite-level athletes), one of the most difficult balancing acts is to solve the conflict between consuming more calories to completely fuel your muscles and improve/maintain performance and eating less to induce an energy deficit and encourage fat/weight loss.
 Go too far toward “fueling” and you don’t lose weight and go too far toward “cutting” and your performance suffers.
 So, how do you find the right balance point between fueling enough and not enough (or too much)?

-Much has been made over the past few years about the importance of nutrient timing – which most of the time is interpreted as fueling immediately (or at least as soon as possible) following a bout of training.
+Much has been made over the past few years about the importance of nutrient timing—which most of the time is interpreted as fueling immediately (or at least as soon as possible) following a bout of training.
 The general idea here is that your body is better able to replenish muscle and liver glycogen stores if you consume a blend of carbs/protein as soon as possible following exercise (for a variety of metabolic reasons including blood flow, enzyme activity, etc).
-True enough – but do you really need to be doing that?
+True enough—but do you really need to be doing that?
 If your main objective is to fully restore glycogen levels for another high-intensity workout later in the day or the following day, then maybe you do need to fuel right away.
-If, however, you’re like most non-professional endurance athletes, and your main objective it to maximize weight/fat loss (to enhance performance later in the season), then the answer might be that you should not be fueling immediately after exercise.
+If, however, you’re like most non-professional endurance athletes, and your main objective is to maximize weight/fat loss (to enhance performance later in the season), then the answer might be that you should not be fueling immediately after exercise.

-About the author: Dr. Shawn Talbott is an avid iron-distance triathlete and ultrarunner.
-He holds a MS in exercise science (Massachusetts) and a PhD in nutritional biochemistry (Rutgers) and develops products and programs for endurance athletes in a variety of sports.
+Dr. Shawn Talbott is an avid iron-distance triathlete and ultrarunner.
+He holds a MS in exercise science and a PhD in nutritional biochemistry and develops products and programs for endurance athletes in a variety of sports.